maning/learnosm/_posts/en/lgu3/0200-12-23-editing-with-josm.md

     **Download**,**edit**,**save**.Before we can edit the
     map, we must download the existing OSM data in our area.

--  When you open your gpx track or Walking Paper, the map window will show what you have opened, and will automatically move to the correct coordinates.
+-  When you open your gpx track or Field Paper, the map window will show what you have opened, and will automatically move to the correct coordinates.
 After you open your files, look in the bottom left corner of JOSM.
 You can see the latitude and longitude